 When you twisting the arms and lock elbows to force the person down onto the floor

-Ms. Young question asked how was it a justified act for the officer to pepper sprayed the girlfriend since she stated in her interview that she did not receive any verbal warnings before being sprayed?
+Ms. Young question asked how was it a justified act for the officer to pepper spraye the girlfriend since she stated in her interview that she did not receive any verbal warnings before being sprayed?
 In the video she was just trying to pull the Appellant away

 Officer A justified that in his interview.
 He was trying to arrest the Appellant and he thought the girlfriend interfered with the arrest.
 It is difficult to communicate in a situation like that to communicate to the girlfriend that the Appellant is being arrested